f5devcentral/f5-agility-labs-adc/docs/class8/Module1/Lab1c.rst

   .. image:: ../images/iRule_manage_button.png

-  * Select rule lab_ContentLength_rule fromthe list on the right the click "<<" in the middle to assign the iRule to the Virtual server
+  * Select rule lab_ContentLength_rule from the list on the right the click "<<" in the middle to assign the iRule to the Virtual server.

   .. image:: ../images/iRule_Content-Assigment.png